Parry’s Penstemon: Harbinger of Spring

 parry's penstemon

-This charming native would not look out of place in an English cottage garden, yet it can take whatever the desert throws at it — full sun and temperature extremes.
+This charming native would not look out of place in an English cottage garden, yet it can take whatever the desert throws at it — true full sun and temperature extremes.

-Plants are extremely low maintenance and when grown in the garden, they’re more likely to die from too much attention than from neglect.
+Plants are extremely low maintenance, and when grown in the garden, they’re more likely to die from too much attention than from neglect.

 The flowers, which generally bloom between February and April, attract numerous pollinators including butterflies, moths, bees, and hummingbirds.
-The seeds provide food for other various birds.
-Deer and rabbits usually leave this plant alone.
+The seeds provide food for various birds.

 Why I Like This Plant